-Do not conceal sexual orientation and gender identity.
+Not conceal sexual orientation and gender identity behind something or someone.

 II.
 Connectedness with supportive others.

 "The presence of at least one caring, emotionally available person at some point (even briefly) in the person's life is a necessary prerequisite to the development of resilience" (Dyer & McGuiness.
 1996, p.277.)